GitJit-max/learning-linux/chapter/07-advanced-terminal.md

 ### Process priority

 Linux can run a lot of processes at a time, which can slow down the speed of some high priority processes and result in poor performance.
 To avoid this, you can tell your machine to prioritize processes as per your requirements.
 This priority is called **niceness** in Linux, and it has a value between -20 to 19.
-The lower the Niceness index, the higher the priority.
+The lower the niceness value, the higher the priority.
 The default value of all the processes is 0.
 - To start a process with a niceness value other than the default value use: ` $ nice -n <nice value> process name↵ `
 - If there is some process already running on the system, then you can re-nice: ` $ renice <nice value> -p <PID>↵ `